oskarCv/gitRecap/README.md

 git tag, and this will list the tags
 Also if we want to take a look on the tags with its related commits we can use the following cammand git show-ref --tags
+Remember that when you want to push a tag, you have to use the command git push origin --tags